A Beginner’s Guide to Frame Rates

-When color television was first introduced, the added signal caused interference with existing black and white televisions.
-Known as the Color Subcarrier, this signal provided hue and saturation levels, but was unfortunately visible on black and white televisions as a form of static.
-Slowing down the frame rate to 29.97 eliminated this static, and it has since become industry standard to broadcast in this format.
-This format is known as Drop-Frame, whereas 30fps would be called Non Drop-Frame.
+When color television was first introduced, the added signal that provided hue and saturation levels — known as the Color Subcarrier — caused interference with existing black-and-white televisions in the form of visible static.
+Fortunately, slowing the frame rate to 29.97 eliminated this static.
+Broadcasting in the 29.97 format has since become industry standard.
+This format is known as Drop-Frame, whereas 30fps would be called Non-Drop-Frame.

-In order to compensate for this frame rate offset, a Drop-Frame’s timecode must skip frames 00 and 01 once a minute, with the exception of multiples of ten minutes.
-There are also Drop-Frame variations of 24fps and 60fps (see above).
-While this should be kept in mind when working with any video content, it is absolutely crucial in broadcast video.
+To compensate for this frame rate offset, a Drop-Frame’s timecode must skip frames 00 and 01 once a minute, except multiples of ten minutes.
+There are also Drop-Frame variations of 24fps and 60fps.
+While this should be kept in mind when working with any video content, it’s crucial in broadcast video.

-There is a lot more technical detail to how frame rates work, but with this knowledge you can at least identify them and choose which one is right for your current project.
-Did we leave anything out?
-Let us know in the comments below.
+There’s a lot more technical detail to how frame rates work, but with this knowledge, you can at least identify them and choose which one is right for your current project.

 If you want to dig deeper into how frame rates affect your image, check out some of the articles below:

 - Working with Different Frame Rates in the Same File in Resolve